 In preparing the financial statements, management is responsible for assessing the Commission's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Commission or to cease operations, or has no realistic alternative but to do so.

-Management is responsible for overseeing the Commission's financial reporting process.
+Those charged with governance are responsible for overseeing the Commission's financial reporting process.